-Valgus foot placement in children.
-Plano-valgus deformity of the feet - we are looking for a good orthopedist.
+Valgus alignment of feet in children.
+Flat valgus foot deformity - we are looking for a good orthopedist.
 How to diagnose hallux valgus in a child

-Often, parents at a pediatrician's appointment hear about the deformity "flat valgus foot in a child."
+Often, when visiting a pediatrician, parents hear about the deformity “flat valgus foot in a child.”
 In the future, all examinations will be carried out by a pediatric orthopedist, who will keep a medical history.

-To understand what the diagnosis of a flat valgus setting means, you can parse the word itself.
-"Flat" means that the child's foot is flat - this is obvious, but valgus means that their installation in the child is X-shaped.
-Many of us have met people who have legs in X, in the case of our X disease, only the feet are located.
+You can understand what the diagnosis of flat valgus alignment means by looking at the word itself.
+“Flat” means that the child’s foot is flat - this is obvious, but valgus means that the child’s foot is X-shaped.
+Many of us have met people whose legs are positioned in an X; in the case of our disease, only the feet are positioned in an X.

-Orthopedists say that a flat valgus foot in a child is not a disease, but a deformity that is the result of weak ligaments.
-In a child with such a problem, the legs get tired faster.
-Anatomically, the foot sinks inward, as a result, the vaults and arches are not formed as they should be.
+Orthopedists say that a flat valgus foot in a child is not a disease, but a deformity that is a consequence of weak ligaments.
+A child with this problem gets tired faster.
+Anatomically, the foot falls inward and as a result, the arches and vaults are not formed as they should be.

-If you do not treat flat valgus feet in children, then over time the problem will develop into flat feet.
+If plano valgus feet in children are not treated, then over time the problem will develop into flat feet.

-For many people, flat feet are just an excuse not to serve in the military.
-But those who own this defect know that, apart from jokes, there are many problems.
+For many people, flat feet are just an excuse not to serve in the army.
+But those who have this defect know that, jokes aside, there are many problems.

-The safest, but all the same nasty is cosmetic defect.
-And in the future it becomes difficult to find the right shoes, you constantly have to look for a special manufacturer and special insoles.
+The safest, but still unpleasant, is cosmetic defect.
+And in the future it becomes difficult to find suitable shoes; you constantly have to look for a special manufacturer and special insoles.

-Women cannot walk in heels, the heel moves forward, which leads to discomfort, spoils the gait and has adverse effect on the spine.
+Women cannot walk in heels; the heel slides forward, which leads to discomfort, spoils the gait and affects adverse influence on the spine.
 Over time, a lump may appear near the base thumb.
-This protruding bone not only spoils appearance legs and interferes with wearing beautiful shoes, but also spoils a person’s well-being due to constant inflammation and aching pain.
-Therefore, it is imperative to pay attention and act on this.
+This protruding bone not only spoils appearance feet and prevents you from wearing nice shoes, but also spoils a person’s well-being due to constant inflammation and aching pain.
+Therefore, you definitely need to pay attention and act on this.

-At small child flat valgus installation appears as soon as the child independently stands on his feet.
-The leg does not withstand the load of the body, and the inner edge of the feet sags, and the front section is retracted.
-As soon as the first signs of X-shaped limbs appeared, that is, a flat valgus sign, you need to consult a doctor for advice and purchase high-quality shoes.
+U small child The flat valgus position appears as soon as the child gets to his feet on his own.
+The leg cannot withstand the load of the body, and the inner edge of the feet sags, and the front part is abducted.
+As soon as the first signs of X-shaped limbs appear, that is, the plano valgus sign, you need to consult a doctor for advice and purchase quality shoes.

-The diagnosis of flat feet in a child is most often heard after the age of 3 years, and the valgus foot is already at 9-12 months.
-Over time, these two problems combine into one, and a flat valgus foot is obtained.
+The diagnosis of flat feet in a child most often occurs after the age of 3 years, and hallux valgus already at 9-12 months.
+Over time, these two problems combine into one, and the result is a flat valgus foot.

-Flat feet are not inherent in children under 3 years of age as a disease.
-It is present in all children, but it is physiological, that is, this is a normal state for this period of development.
-On inside the child’s foot does not have a characteristic notch, so far there is a fatty layer there, which works like a shock absorber.
-An orthopedist can only pay attention to the shape of the child's foot if it is flattened or wide, as a result, a flat valgus foot setting can be detected.
+Flat feet are not common in children under 3 years of age as a disease.
+It is present in all children, but it is physiological, that is, it is a normal condition for this period of development.
+On inside The child’s foot does not have a characteristic indentation; for now there is a fatty layer there, which works as a shock absorber.
+An orthopedic doctor can only pay attention to the shape of the child’s foot, if it is flat or wide, as a result, a flat valgus position of the feet may be detected.

 Causes of the defect

-The condition of the child's feet and the formation of a flat valgus foot are affected by:
+The condition of the child’s feet and the formation of a flat valgus foot are influenced by:

 • general muscle weakness of the child;